 Last summer I made this in the country when eggplant and tomatoes were at the local produce stand and at their absolute best.
 My precious dad, Anthony, who was still alive then, was there, and he and Walter and I gobbled this up, too intent on eating to speak.
 It's one of my favorite memories of my father, and I never eat it without thinking about that day.

 The original recipe calls for the eggplant to be cut into 2-inch rounds and to use one round per person.
 I didn't have the book with me the first time I made this.
 I only had the recipe copied down on a piece of paper and hadn't written that part down, so I sliced the eggplant the way I normally do when I bread and fry it - into slightly larger than ¼- inch-thick rounds.
-It was so good, I have to recommend it that way here, but you may want to try it both ways to see which way you like it best.

 A Note About Choosing Eggplant

 In an early issue of Cook's Illustrated, there was an article discussing the gender of eggplants.
 It was suggested when buying regular large eggplants, you should check the bottom to see if the one you are holding is "male" or "female" as any male will necessarily have less seeds than the female.
 It was suggested that the "male" eggplant has a flat spot where it's removed from the stem, and the "female" has an indented spot.

 This theory was refuted by Cook's Illustrated on November 1, 1993.
 They said that some biologists had written in to say eggplants have no gender.
 Also, Paula Wolfert advised Cook's that a lighter eggplant has less seeds than a heavier one, so it makes sense to judge the weight when choosing eggplants.

 Ever since I first read the unfounded tip to choose a supposedly "male" eggplant in Cook's, I have used it and have had what I guess is just dumb luck.
 See for yourself.